Updated: Jan 11

 Beetroots are highly nourishing, increasing the qualities of Kapha, whilst pacifying both the Vata and Pitta dosha (particularly when cooked).
 They are best enjoyed during the months of Autumn and in the heart of Winter, helping to cleanse and strengthen the body.
-For more of a read on the medicinal benefits of the humble beetroot, please click here.

 I use this recipe often as a go-to for a hearty lunch or weeknight meal.
 The beetroot highlighted amongst the flavours of celery and carrot, with the texture of dried coconut flakes, is heavenly on the palette.
 The Sabzi is best served with a rice of some description (white basmati, brown rice or quinoa work beautifully), with a squeeze of fresh lemon or lime, coconut flakes and coriander leaves to serve.

 Go on my friend, give it a try!

 WHAT YOU WILL NEED

 1 1/2 tsp mustard seeds

 2-3 cm piece fresh ginger, finely chopped or grated

 3 large organic beetroots, washed (peeled if desired) and chopped into 1-2 cm pieces